sictweb/bti425-2020/graded-work/assign6.md

 #### Before changes

-The next diagram has more detail about the middle "Heroku" part.
+The next diagram has more detail about the middle "Heroku" part of the diagram above.
 It shows the presence, organization, and relationship of the code assets that make your Teams API work, *before we make any changes*.

 ![Teams API app](../media/a6/teams-api-before-changes.png)

 As you can see, the app - before changes - has three distinct areas:
 1. `server.js`, which is the apps entry point, and listener for requests
 2. `data-service.js`, which is designed to interact with the database
-3. Data/schema model classes, which defines the shape of the app's entities
+3. Data/schema model classes, which define the shape of the app's entities

 Read/skim the code in `server.js`, and you will see methods like...